 Business plan

 It doesn’t need to be an elaborate document.
-In fact, you could use its cousin – the business model canvas.
+You could use its cousin – the business model canvas.
 The plan is your guide.
-The same way a pilot won’t be allowed to fly without a flight plan, you shouldn’t start your business without a business plan.
+In the same way, a pilot won’t be allowed to fly without a flight plan, you shouldn’t start your business without a business plan.

 Selling plan

 How, beyond the five people who have been telling you they will buy your product, will you attract customers?
 Don’t assume your product is good, that people will buy.
 How do you plan to attract customers?
 Why should they buy from you?
 What is different about your offering?
-Are you differentiating based on cost or value or both?
+Are you differentiating based on cost, value or both?
 How do you communicate that to your customers?
-Is your product a one-off purchase or its recurring?
+Is your product a one-off purchase or is it recurring?
 What is the frequency of purchase?
 How many units do you need to sell?
 What happens if you don’t sell that many?

 Operational plan